neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data.rst

 Code
 ^^^^
-You can version your code with Neptune.
-Few options in that regard are available.
+Neptune supports code versioning.
+There are a few ways to do that.

 :ref:`back to top <what-you-can-log>`

 .. _logging-experiment-data-code-git:

-Git
-"""
+Track your git information
+""""""""""""""""""""""""""
 .. image:: ../_static/images/logging-and-managing-experiment-results/logging-experiment-data/git.png
    :target: ../_static/images/logging-and-managing-experiment-results/logging-experiment-data/git.png
    :alt: Git summary in experiment

-Neptune automatically discovers, if you start experiment from directory that is part of the git repo.
-Then, it creates summary in the |details| section with: commit information (id, message, author, date), branch, and remote address to your experiment.
+If you start an experiment from a directory that is a part of the git repo, Neptune will automatically find the ``.git`` directory and log some information from it.

+It creates a summary in the |details| section with:

+* status if repo has uncommitted changed (dirty flag),
+* commit information (id, message, author, date),
+* branch,
+* remote address to your experiment,
+* git checkout command with commit.

 |example-code-git|